aakashsbhatia2/open-vector-sdk/README.md

 # Open Vector SDK

 Open vector is currently in development.
-It is open source and free to use.
+It is open source and free to use [not stable yet...].
 It is an attempt to standardize open source vector databases.
 It is a generic SDK that can be used to interact with multiple open source vector databases.

 ## Supported Vector Databases:
 - [Qdrant](https://qdrant.tech/documentation/)